JFK Witness Deaths: A Guide to the Probability Calculations

 1) misstated the actuary’s method of calculation

-2) Did not consider that there were over 80 unnatural at least 30 other suspicious deaths
+2) Did not consider that there were over 80 unnatural and at least 30 other suspicious deaths

-3) did not consider suspicious deaths of HSCA witnesses (7 FBI) just prior to their scheduled testimony
+3) did not consider suspicious deaths of HSCA witnesses (including 7 FBI) just prior to their scheduled testimony

 4) did not run a sensitivity analysis of probabilities for various data assumptions